Petals on the Wind: Plot

 Over time, Cathy falls in love with Paul and they plan to marry, to Chris's dismay.
 Paul tells Cathy the story of his wife, Julia, and how she had drowned herself and their son, Scotty, after Paul confessed to an affair.
 Cathy and Paul become engaged.
-Her ballet troupe begins performing in New York City.
-Cathy finishes a performance to find Paul's sister, Amanda, waiting to meet her.
-Amanda leads Cathy to believe that Julia is still alive and states that she knows Cathy miscarried Chris' child.
+Her ballet troupe begins performing in New York.
+She finishes a performance to find Paul's sister, Amanda, waiting to meet her.
+Amanda leads Cathy to believe that Julia is still alive and states that she knows Cathy miscarried Chris's child.
 Devastated, Cathy runs to a man in her dance troupe, Julian Marquet, who had been pursuing her since the day they met, and agrees to marry him immediately.

 When she returns to South Carolina, it is as Mrs. Julian Marquet.
-Only then does Cathy confront Paul about Amanda's message—and learns that Julia had been in a permanent vegetative state from her suicide attempt at the time Paul took them in, but had died around the time Cathy and Paul became intimate.
+Only then does Cathy confront Paul about Amanda's message—and learns that Julia had been in a permanent vegetative state from her suicide attempt at the time Paul took them in but had died around the time Cathy and Paul became intimate.
 Paul also insists that Cathy did not have a miscarriage.
-Cathy still is not sure, but realizes that she has now revealed to Paul that Chris assaulted her while they were imprisoned.
+Cathy still is not sure but realizes that she has now revealed to Paul that Chris assaulted her during their captivity.
 Paul assures Cathy that he loves her; Cathy knows she has made a mistake in marrying Julian, but she feels she must honor her vows.

 Julian is a possessive husband and jealous of Cathy's relationships with Paul and Chris.
-He abuses Cathy, cheats on her, and forbids her from seeing them.
-He breaks Cathy's toes so she cannot perform.
+He abuses Cathy, cheats on her and forbids her from seeing them.
+He also breaks Cathy's toes so that she cannot perform.
 Chris pleads with Cathy to leave Julian, but Cathy has found out she is pregnant and tells Chris that she loves her husband and wants to make their marriage work, despite Paul's and Chris's insistence that she must leave for her own safety.
 Julian has a car accident and is paralyzed, at least temporarily.
-He believes he will never dance again and commits suicide in the hospital.
+He believes he will never dance again and dies by suicide in the hospital.